vincecaldwell/universe/README.md

-# universe
+# UniverseTime

-This is a working build for a webiste involving my two passions: web-development and space;
+This is a responsive website involving my two passions: web-development and space.
+The site includes usage of Bootstrap cards, carousel and forms.
+HTML is utilized throughout the page, with Javascript sprinked in.
+Lastly, styled with custom CSS including usage of CSS grid.
+This was created as a project for fun, but can be easily transitioned into other topics/designs.

-Built using HTML, CSS, JavaScript, and Bootstrap (so far...).
+Built using HTML, CSS, JavaScript, and Bootstrap.
-***Most of the functionality has not been built in yet***

 Link for Website: https://vincecaldwell.github.io/universe/